- About SHS

 Dr. Dennis Goodman, director of student health services at Missouri S&T, advises students to be aware of symptoms of the virus and to contact student health services at 573-341-4284 if they believe they may be infected.
-This is the only confirmed case of mumps for Missouri S&T and in Phelps County.
 “We will continue to monitor reports to determine whether further measures are needed,” says Goodman.

 The major sign of mumps is parotitis, the swelling of the salivary glands, or parotid glands, below the ear